EeBbHh/wristwatch/README.md

 ![ScreenShot](pbv2test.jpg)

 Prototype 3 board screenshots.
+EYESPI goes byby.
 Pre and post solder.

-Video of board functioning with watch.
+Prototype 4a board screenshots.
+New 1.28 new FPC.
+Pre and post solder.

+Prototype 4b board screenshots.
+New 1.09 new FPC.
+Pre and post solder.

+Prototype 5 board screenshots.
+QTpy dock in connectors out.
+Pre and post solder.

+Prototype 6 board screenshots.
+PCB reorg for case.
+Pre and post solder.